fastlane/fastlane/internal/notes/test_suite_parallelism.md

 `min(cores, 8)`, derived rather than fixed per platform: what decides the number is the core count and how much of the suite shells out, not the operating system.
 It fits both measurements, eight on a 14 core machine and four on a runner. `WORKERS` overrides it, and the run prints the core count it saw.

-Linux and Windows skip the xcodebuild specs altogether, so 61% of the example time does not exist there and their knee will sit somewhere else.
-Not measured, since the audit only runs on macOS today.
+Linux and Windows skip the xcodebuild specs altogether, so 61% of the example time does not exist there and their knee sits somewhere else.
+Both have since been measured; see `ci_and_developer_config.md`.